djebel-amila/interact-ml-regret/README.md

 ### Regression

-In this repo I share an example that measures the position of a game object and adapts sound parameters in a spooky way, not unlike a [Theremin](https://en.wikipedia.org/wiki/Theremin).
+In this repo I share an example that measures the position of a game object and adapts a sound parameter in a spooky way, not unlike a [Theremin](https://en.wikipedia.org/wiki/Theremin).
 This is an example for regression.
+It also includes [Chuck/Chunity](http://chuck.stanford.edu/chunity/) for audio synthesis.

 ![Regression Graph](/Assets/Docs/InteractMLGraph.png)